Key Takeaways

 5. Once the LLC or LLP successfully registers, the NYS Department of State Tax Department will send out a request for information that needs to be filled out.

-If you need help with your LLC or LLP, you can post your legal need on UpCounsel's marketplace.
+If you need help with your llc/llp request for information, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.